Bast in Her role as Queen

 "I fashioned a portable bark of Bastet residing in Thebes, with carrying staves of electrum and every genuine costly stone." - Abdel-Raziq, Abdalla.
 “Sacred Bark of Bastet.”

-Disclaimer: Much of the information listed below falls under UPG, or Unverified Personal Gnosis.
-These are offerings I feel she likes, songs I associate with her, and other tidbits I find important towards understanding Bast-Mut.
-Much of my knowledge of her comes from both personal experiences and those of others who experience her.
+Disclaimer: Much of the information listed below falls under personal experience with no verified basis in historical texts.
+These are offerings I feel She likes, songs I associate with Her, and other tidbits I find important towards understanding Bast-Mut.

 Trying to Understand Bast-Mut

 Syncretization, as explained previously, can be a tad confusing.
 There is a lot of fluidity that comes with being a "fusion" of two gods.
 Sometimes you get more of one, and sometimes you get more of the other, but they are a completely separate god than the ones that have formed them.
 In your experiences with these gods, your mileage may vary, but I will explain my feelings towards Bast-Mut below.

 These are my personal experiences with Her, and they may differ from yours or from that of others.
 However, this is a good guideline to start with if you are new or haven't met Her yet.

 When you first decide to introduce yourself to the Queen, it's important to be formal and respectful.
 Only in spending more time and experiences with Her are you allowed to loosen formalities a little.
 She is warm and loving, like the sun beaming down in a caress.
 A nice offering goes over well, as well as honest intentions and being present and respectful in Her presence.
 She is Bast, a lover of joy, rich things, and perfumes, but She is Queen and more directing rather than acting.
 There is a regal air about Her, and She tends to be more on the formal side of things.
 Share your meals with Her, speak your mind, and be open and honest.